 - Periodic information security updates via the University intranet

-All UT Southwestern associates can view their current training and enroll in training at the MyLearning Training portal (log in required).
+All UT Southwestern associates can view their current training and enroll in training at the Taleo Learn portal (login required).

 It is critical that all confidential UT Southwestern email communication is protected.
 A secure email portal is available to all users who wish to communicate with a UT Southwestern employee.
 This service ensures all communication uses strong encryption.

-According to UT Southwestern's Information System User Responsibilities Policy 200-13, all employees are required to report any instances of suspected security breaches to the Chief Information Security Officer.
-To report a breach, please contact the IR Service Desk at 214-648-7600 or email the Information Security Division.
+According to UT Southwestern's Acceptable Use of Information Resources Policy ISR-104, all users are expected to immediately report any suspected security incident to their supervisors, department heads, University Police, or the Chief Information Security Officer.
+To report a breach, please contact the IR Service Desk at 214-648-7600 or email the Information Security Department.

 Work for Information Security